 Saarinen argues that to be valid, a baptism must be a baptism into local church membership.
 The Finnish churches that deny women's ordination are served by pastors from Sweden's Mission Province who lack the civil authority to add those baptized as members of the ELCF.

 Risk Averse 2: This is old news, but it was new to us.
 In 2007, the West Adrian UCC in Adrian, Michigan was denied a quote for insurance coverage because of the United Church of Christ (UCC) policies supporting same-gender marriage equality and the ordination of gay clergy.
-Sinfully Delicious: You'll be the envy of everyone in your lectionary study group, and your Fair Trade Coffee will be sinfully delicious because you're drinking it from the Official LutheranConfessions.com MUG!
+Extravagance (Luxuria): Who says Lutherans don't know about Luxury?
+When you want to indulge yourself, nothing else says extravagance as boldly as the Official LutheranConfessions.com BASEBALL CAP!
 Be the Life of the Party:

 "Our company's decision to not submit a quote to your organization arose out of information that was supplied in a supplemental application, indicating that your organization 'publicly endorses or practices the marriage of same-sex couples' and 'publicly endorses or practices the ordination of the homosexual clergy,'"